KeorapetseCode/Avaj_launcher/README.md

 # How To Run
 - $find -name *.java > sources.txt <br />
 - $javac -sourcepath @sources.txt <br />
+- The application can also be ran with a startAvaj.sh script
   <br />

 # Prerequisites